 Given that not all veterans use the VA, the number of veterans struggling with substance use and abuse may be significantly higher.
 “When looking at the pattern for male veterans aged 18–25 years only, the rates of substance abuse were higher in veterans compared with civilians,” the study stated.

 Substance use can affect sleep in multiple ways.
 Alcohol use can cause or worsen sleep apnea, and binge drinking is linked to insomnia.
-Cannabis, cocaine, and opioids are also connected to a variety of sleep problems.
+Cannabis, cocaine, and opioids may also be connected to a variety of sleep problems.

-Tinnitus is the perception of a ringing or buzzing noise in your ears — hearing it when there is no external sound causing it.
-According to the American Tinnitus Association, tinnitus is the number one disability facing U.S. veterans and “9.7% of all vets received service-related disability compensation for the condition in 2012.”
+Tinnitus is the perception of a ringing or buzzing noise in the ears — hearing it when there is no external sound causing it.
+According to the American Tinnitus Association, tinnitus is the number one disability facing U.S. veterans, and “9.7% of all vets received service-related disability compensation for the condition in 2012.”

 Veterans are uniquely vulnerable to tinnitus due to the loud noises made by military machinery and engagement.
 Hearing a ringing or buzzing sound can make it extremely difficult to relax, get to sleep, and sleep through the night.

 Anxiety And Depression